Infrastructure Management

 curl -sfL https://raw.githubusercontent.com/milvus-io/milvus/master/scripts/standalone_embed.sh | bash

-Option B: Zilliz Cloud (Managed)
+Option B: Zilliz Cloud (managed)

 Sign up at cloud.zilliz.com and set: